Ahyysar/sortingdaemon/README.md

 ## How to use it
 - Open your inventory and press the assigned sorting key (primary or alternative).
 - Open any container (e.g. a chest) and press the sorting key to tidy it up.
-- Drag to drop — drag an item outside the inventory GUI to quickly drop it.
+- Drag to drop — hold down **Shift + LMB** on the slots to quickly transfer items between containers.
 - Quick Deposit — press assigned key while a container is open to move matching items into it.
 - You can change keybinds in **Options → Controls → Key Binds**.